MaicoLeberle/sdd-conductor/README.md

 > `//derive_project_spec`

-The agent explores the codebase (source files, manifests, git log), infers goals, constraints, and success criteria, documents the existing architecture and module boundaries, and summarises the current development state.
+The agent explores the codebase (source files, manifests, git log), infers goals, constraints, and success criteria, documents the existing architecture and module boundaries, and summarizes the current development state.
 It then presents the inferred `project.md`, `architecture.md`, and `modules.md` for your review.